-- At initial entry to UW Tacoma or after being absent for more than 5 months, students must physically report to ISS staff at orientation to show passport, F-1 student visa, I-94 and I-20.
+- At initial entry to UW Tacoma or after being absent for more than 5 months, students must physically report to ISS staff at orientation to show a passport, F-1 student visa, I-94, and I-20.

 - Students must maintain full-time status during each academic semester.
 Full-time is 12 credits for undergraduate students and 10 credits for graduate students.

 - Graduate students: only course numbered above 400 count toward full-time enrollment.
 See the Enrollment Requirement of the Graduate Student Policies for more information.

 - No more than the equivalent of one Distance Learning (online) class per quarter may count toward the full-time enrollment.